Homeira Qaderi - Woman writer from Afghanistan under wars and the Taliban

 In the aftermath of the fall of Kabul, she spoke publicly about the dire situation in her country and the urgent need for the international community to support Afghan refugees and express concerns about the rights of women and young girls.
 She continues to be an advocate for human rights, women's rights, and peace in Afghanistan.

-Works by woman writer Homeida Qaderi
+Works by Homeida Qaderi

 Homeira Qaderi has published numerous articles, essays, short stories, and novels in both Persian and English.
 Her works have been translated into several languages.
 In 2003, three of her stories, including ZAIR-E GONBAD-E KABOOD, were published in Herat, Afghanistan, making her the only Afghan writer published in Afghanistan that year.
 She also received the Sadegh Hedayat Award in Iran for her short story titled BAZ BAARAN AGAR MIBARID (If It Will Rain Again), making her the first Afghan national to receive such a prestigious award in Iran.